mixxxdj/manual/source/chapters/advanced_topics.rst

 The ``[Library]`` controls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+The controls in the :mixxx:cogroupref:`[Library]` group can be used to navigate the :ref:`library <library-interface>`.

 .. mixxx:control:: [Library],MoveUp

-   Equivalent to pressing the UP key on the keyboard
+   Equivalent to pressing the :kbd:`Up` key on the keyboard

    :range: Binary
    :feedback: Currently selected item changes